 Article 1

-A grammatical study on Genesis 1:1 in unpointed Biblical Hebrew, asking whether בראשית (berēʾšît) may function as a nominal subject.
+A grammatical study on Genesis 1:1 in unpointed Biblical Hebrew, asking whether the consonantal sequence בראשית, here designated Bereshit, may be construed as a nominal or onomastic subject in a subject‑initial clause before later vocalization and reception stabilized the verse around the temporal reading.

 Allen Donow